rrevi/rrevi.github.io/_posts/2021-12-29-ruby-now-faster.md

 ---

 With the 3.0 major release of the Ruby programming language in December of 2020, see the official release news [here][1], come three major features:

 - Major increase in performance
 - Concurrency
 - Typing (static analysis)

-[Multiple][2] [people][3] have already done a great job at coverring this major release of Ruby.
+[Multiple][2] [people][3] have already done a great job at covering this major release of Ruby.
 Of these major new features, of most interested to me is concurrency.

->It’s multi-core age today.
+> It’s multi-core age today.
 Concurrency is very important.
-With Ractor, along with Async Fiber, Ruby will be a real concurrent language. — Matz
+With Ractor, along with Async Fiber, Ruby will be a real concurrent language. —Matz

 The impact of this new concurrency support has also been well covered, in example [here][4].

-Instead of going over what is already covered news, I want to show my own take with code examples to get the point accross of how impactful programming with concurrency is when compared to the old sequential style of programming.
+Instead of going over what is already covered news, I want to show my own take with code examples to get the point across of how impactful programming with concurrency is when compared to the old sequential style of programming.

-For those who don't know, before the days of mutiple cores in a CPU, before the days of multiple threads, and before the days of programming language support for concurrency (and there are lots of styles and different flavors of this), all program logic were performed/executed in sequence (a.k.a sequentially).
-Meaning, if your program had three instructions, and each intruction takes 1 second to be executed, it will take a total of 3 seconds for this program to run.
-However, with use of concurrency, each of these three instructions will run in parallel, and running the program will only take about 1 second (or the lenght of time of the instruction that takes the longest to run).
+For those who don't know, before the days of multiple cores in a CPU, before the days of multiple threads, and before the days of programming language support for concurrency (and there are lots of styles and different flavors of this), all program logic were performed/executed in sequence (a.k.a sequentially).
+Meaning, if your program had three instructions, and each instruction takes 1 second to be executed, it will take a total of 3 seconds for this program to run.
+However, with use of concurrency, each of these three instructions will run in parallel, and running the program will only take about 1 second (or the length of time of the instruction that takes the longest to run).

 Running the following Ruby code...